jackwadden/Automata-to-Routing/README.md

 ## Spatial Automata Architecture Description
 Most of the difficulty of this project was learning VPR's architecture description format, and building a file that would approximate the Micron D480 Automata Processor.
 Please refer to the VTR/VPR GitHub or mailing lists for architecture description definition questions.

+Note that architectures and .blif files must be co-designed.
+You may need to modify VASim, or build your own .blif generation tool to be useful with your own architecture.

 ## TODO
 Automata-to-Routing left many interesting questions unanswered.
 If you are a researcher interested in augmenting ATR or evaluating your own spatial automata processing architecture.
 This tool is for you!